osohq/oso/new-docs/content/any/getting-started/policies/index.md

 An authorization policy for such an application might include rules such as:
 * A user may read any `Expense` that they submitted.
-* A user may approve an `expense` instance if they manage the user that submitted it and the amount is less than some maximum.
+* A user may approve an `Expense` instance if they manage the user that submitted it and the amount is less than some maximum.

 The rest of this tutorial will be concerned with how to turn